INTRODUCTION

 Many of Jesus’ followers said

-Besides the crowd who gathered to listen to Jesus, even many of his followers found his teaching on the consumption of his body and blood offensive.
-The situation resembled the seed sown on the rocky ground.
+Besides the crowd that had gathered to listen to Jesus, many of his followers, too, found his teaching on the consumption of his body and blood offensive.
+The situation resembled the seed sown on rocky ground.
 The miracles and teachings of Jesus impressed these followers at first and so they gladly followed him.
-Though they might have received baptism in the name of Jesus (Jn 4:1), they became fallen away followers when they found his teaching irrational to their understanding.
-So, their loyalty to Jesus did not last (Mt 13:20-21).
-Some others, including the 12 apostles and the 72 disciples, accepted whatever Jesus taught although they did not understand his teaching.
-Their patience helped them for the grasp of what Jesus taught later when he established the Holy Eucharist at the last supper.
+Though they might have received baptism in the name of Jesus (Jn 4:1), they fell away when they found his teaching irrational to their understanding.
+So, their loyalty to Jesus did not last (Mt 13:2021).
+Some others, including the 12 apostles and the 72 disciples, accepted whatever Jesus taught, although they did not understand it.
+Their patience helped them grasp what Jesus taught later when he established the Holy Eucharist at the last supper.

 “This sort of teaching is very hard!
 Who can accept it?”

-From a worldly point of view, Jesus’ doctrine on asking to consume his body and blood was nonsense because it was impractical to eat the flesh and drink the blood of Jesus.
-It was also against the Jewish law.
-So, the word “hard” here meant offensive to the listeners.
-That is clear from Jesus’ following question to them: “Does this offend you?”
+From a worldly point of view, Jesus’ doctrine on the consumption of his body and blood was nonsense because it was impractical to eat the flesh and drink the blood of Jesus who was alive.
+It was also against Jewish law.
+So, the word “hard” here meant offensive to the listeners, which is clear from Jesus’ following question to them: “Does this offend you?”

 Jesus noticed the murmuring of his disciples on his teaching that was unintelligible to them.
-Being afraid of asking to Jesus for clarification, they searched among themselves if any of them understood what Jesus taught.
-They were asked one other how that teaching of Jesus could agree with the Hebrew Scriptures.
+Being afraid of asking Jesus for a clarification, they searched among themselves if any of them understood what Jesus taught.
+They asked one another how that teaching of Jesus could agree with the Hebrew Scriptures.

-Jesus understood their limitation in understanding his strange teaching because they took the teachings of Jesus on the Eucharist in a literal sense.
+Jesus understood their limitations in terms of understanding his strange teaching because they took the teachings of Jesus on the Eucharist in a literal sense.

 (62) Then how will you react when you see the Son of Man ascending to where he was before?

-Though Jesus had a human origin from Mary, he has existed for eternity.
-He was consumed in the womb of Mary without a human father, but by the Holy Spirit’s intervention.
-Since he came from heaven, he will rise from the dead and will ascend where he came from.
+Though Jesus had his human origin from Mary, he had existed from eternity.
+He was conceived in the womb of Mary not with the intervention of a human father, but by that of the Holy Spirit.
+Since he came from heaven, he will rise from the dead and will ascend to where he came from.
 According to Mark, “the Lord Jesus, after he spoke to them (the eleven), was taken up into heaven and took his seat at the right hand of God” (Mk 16:19).
 “The one who descended is also the one who ascended far above all the heavens, that he might fill all things” (Eph 4:10).
 The eleven apostles who had eaten his flesh and consumed his blood at the Last Supper were eyewitnesses to the ascension.
 So, Jesus proved that his origin was from heaven.
-This was a prediction of Jesus’ ascension and evidence for his coming back from heaven.
+This was a prediction of Jesus’ ascension as well as evidence for his coming back from heaven.

 (63) It is the spirit that gives life; the flesh cannot help.
 The words that I have spoken to you are spirit and they are life.